kenneym/kenneym.github.io/_experiences/bioinformatics.md

 4. Using a technique called Free-Energy-Perterbation, determine the change in the stability of the antibody.
 By replacing one residue with another, and measuring change in Gibbs free energy, we can discern the importance of the original residue.

 Using this process, researchers can determine whether or not they should make a change to a given residue contained within the antibody variable region.
-The computational alanine scanning protocols identifies whether or not any given amino acid is amenable to design changes.
-If a given amino acid in the template antibody is determined to be highly important to structural stablity, then researchers know not to alter it.
+The computational alanine scanning protocol identifies whether or not any given amino acid is amenable to design changes.
+If a given amino acid in the variable region of the template antibody is determined to be highly important to structural stablity, then researchers know not to alter it.
 On the other hand, if a given amino acid is found to be detrimental or unimportant to structural stablity, researchers know they may alter that amino acid in order to produce a superior antibody.
 In this way, computational alanine scanning provides highly valuable information to guide the antibody design process.
-Although it is just a first step, developing this workflow was an important first step for CST to transition into in-silico design.
+Developing this workflow was an important first step for CST to transition into in-silico design.

 ---